naseeraslam/tech-blogs/git-auto-complete/README.md

 ```
 source ~/.git-completion.bash
 ```
-Save the file and exit the text editor.
+Save the file and exit the text editor with ctr+X Then click Y.

 Apply the changes:
 ```